Go to the Students section

 Go to the Support us section

-We will start on Friday 11 May with the Introductory overview of the first and second topics of the Colloquium by Peter Jackson and Tatiana Bachkirova.
-After that we will be working in groups according to the topics of the colloquium to explore all the cases brought by participants to arrive at deeper understanding of the topic and potentially offer some tangible outcomes.
-This work will continue during the second morning (12th May) after the interactive keynote presentation by Michael Soth and finishing with a plenary session to draw the threads of our work on cases.
+We will start on Thursday 30th April in the afternoon with an introduction after which we will be working in groups according to the topics of the colloquium to explore all the cases brought by participants.
+The goal here is to deepen and broaden our understanding of the topic and potentially offer some tangible outcomes.
+Facilitators will be working to enrich meaning, rather than necessarily to achieve consensus.
+This work will continue during the second morning (1st May) with a plenary session in the afternoon for all groups with an overview of the work done.

 Director Prof Tatiana Bachkirova Email: firstname.lastname@example.org

-The International Centre for Coaching and Mentoring Studies is part of the Oxford Brookes University Business School.
+The International Centre for Coaching and Mentoring Studies is part of the Oxford Brookes Business School.